-Engagement included significant participation at the board level engagements were led by at least one member of the CME Group Board Board member participants included Mr. Carey, Chairperson of the compensation committee, Mr. Suskind, independent Lead Director, Chairperson of the risk Committee and member of the nominating and governance committee.
-Mr. Glickman, former independent Lead Director, member and former Chairperson of the nominating and governance committee and member of the compensation committee, Ms. Seifu, member of the compensation committee, Ms. Lockett, Chairperson of the nominating and governance committee and Ms. Cook, member of the compensation committee.
+Engagement included significant participation at the board level

+Board member participants included Mr. Carey, Chairperson of the compensation committee, Mr. Suskind, independent Lead Director, Chairperson of the risk committee and member of the nominating and governance committee, Mr. Glickman, former independent Lead Director, member and former Chairperson of the nominating and governance committee and member of the compensation committee, Ms. Seifu, member of the compensation committee, Ms. Lockett, Chairperson of the nominating and governance committee and Ms. Cook, member of the compensation committee.